 Simply wipe away the liquid from the console, wait until the area dries completely, and power on the system as you normally would.

-If the spill was large and the system does not turn on, also wipe away any liquid that you see on the console, but do not turn or shake the device to get the liquid out from the inside.
+If the spill is large and the system does not turn on, wipe away any liquid that you see on the console, but do not turn or shake the device to get the liquid out from the inside.

 Moving the console around while wet can submerge other components that can cause further damage than initially done.

 While keeping the system in its original position, wait until the liquid has dried and then attempt to power on the console again.